I Learnt Rust Smart Pointers By Coding a Linked List

 I heard someone say that implementing a linked list in Rust is not for the faint of heart.
 I decided to try it, and here's what I learned.

-Programming Rust DSA
+Programming Rust DSAContents

 A few weeks ago, I wanted to quit Rust.
 I thought it was too hard.
 A lot has happened since then, including some very enlightening conversations with strangers on Mastodon.
 The result was that I thought I'd give it another go, and what better way to dive back in than taking on the bane of my first year C++ programming course - the accursed linked list.